TokenJan/TokenJan.github.io/about/index.md

 comments: false
 ---

-<center>Hey guys, this is Jan.
-This blog records some coding techniques and what I see about the world.</center>
+Hey guys, this is Jan.
+This blog records some coding techniques and what I see about the world.

-## Coding World
+## Posts
 - Algorithm
-- Nodejs
+- Ramble

-## Photography
+## Day Dream
-- Stuttgart
+- 103.7 love radio

-## Radios
+## Projects
-- Love Radio 103.7
+- Raspberry Pi 3 Model B

 ## To be continued...